-Going into business for yourself is a big step and requires a lot of planning, learning, discipline and commitment.
+Going into business for yourself is a big step and requires a lot of planning, learning, discipline, and commitment.
 Becoming a successful truck owner-operator requires the same and even more.
-With over 36 years involved in the trucking industry, we’ve seen thousands of people go from being a truck driver to owning their own trucking business.
+With over 36 years involved in the trucking industry, we’ve seen thousands of people go from being truck drivers to owning their own trucking businesses.
 We’d like to share our observations on what road map successful owner-operators have followed to start their own trucking company.

 1.)
 Trucking Experience